joelhawksley/identity/components/slides.md

 };
 ```

-^ The Prop Types library allows us to express some expectations about the data we receive.
+^ The Prop Types library allows React components to express some expectations about the data they receive.

 ^ In this case, we are expecting: